Christmas Lights Featured in

-Oklahoma natives strongly believe that light displays are one of the best ways to get into the Christmas spirit.
+Oklahoma natives strongly believe that viewing light displays is one of the best ways to get into the Christmas spirit.
 The state features some of the largest light installations in the country.
-So take your family and friends and immerse yourself in the magic of Christmas.
-Hot cocoa, Santa Claus and lots of fun activities will keep everyone warm and happy!
+So take your family and friends and enjoy the magic of the holidays.
+Hot cocoa, Santa Claus, and lots of fun activities will keep everyone warm and happy!

-Beat this winter gloom at Downtown in December with holiday celebration in the heart of Oklahoma City.
-Plenty of winter fun activities will keep you entertained—ice skating, free holiday light festival, Santa visits, and many other activities.
-There is a festive holiday run, free water taxi excursions, performances and shows, holiday shopping, and parties.
+Beat this winter gloom at Downtown in December with a holiday celebration in the heart of Oklahoma City.
+There are several winter activities for everyone in your group—ice skating, free holiday light festival, Santa visits, virtual events, and many more.
+You can participate in a festive holiday run, free water taxi excursions, watch performances and shows, enjoy holiday shopping and parties.
 Check out the fantastic Bricktown Canal Lights display or cruise down Automobile Alley with stunning Lights in Broadway show while dining and shopping along downtown Oklahoma entertainment district.
 Most events and displays are free to the public.

-There is no better holiday destination in Yukon than spectacular Christmas in the Park, about 30-minute drive from Oklahoma City.
+There is no better holiday destination in Yukon, Oklahoma, than spectacular Christmas in the Park, about a thirty-minute drive from Oklahoma City.
 Every night during the holiday season the park turns into a magical wonderland of visual entertainment.
-Drive through about three miles of illuminated light displays in three inter-connected city parks—Yukon City Park, Freedom Trail, and Chisholm Trail Park.
-They feature over 4.5 million twinkling lights and about 500 unique light displays.
+Drive through three miles of illuminated light displays in three inter-connected city parks—Yukon City Park, Freedom Trail, and Chisholm Trail Park.
+They feature over four and a half million twinkling lights and about 500 unique light displays.
 Visitors can also walk through light displays or ride the Santa Express Train.
-There are many selfie stations throughout the parks, which are also perfect backdrops for family photos.
+There are many selfie stations throughout the parks, which are perfect backdrops for family photos.
 Kids would definitely like Gingerbread Family Photo Cutouts and the singing Christmas tree.
-Also, you can't miss the 9-m (30-ft) main Christmas Tree, which features animations and dancing lights, synchronised Christmas tunes, a majestic unicorn and juggling dragon.
+Also, don't miss the 30-foot (9-m) main Christmas Tree, which features animations and dancing lights, synchronized to Christmas tunes, a majestic unicorn, and a juggling dragon.

-Rhema Christmas Lights in Broken Arrow, Oklahoma, is a spectacular display of twinkling lights and some favorite holiday attractions for local families.
-It began with 60,000 lights in 1982 and has grown to more than two million lights decorating the campus of Rhema Bible College throughout the holiday season.
-Running from 5:30 to 11:30 p.m., the seasonal display typically attracts more than 200,000 visitors from all over Oklahoma and Midwest.
-Check out 7-m (22-ft) Christmas Tree, surrounded by smaller illuminated trees.
+Rhema Christmas Lights in Broken Arrow, Oklahoma, is a spectacular display of twinkling lights and a favorite holiday attraction for local families.
+It all started began with 60,000 lights in 1982 and has grown to more than 2 million lights decorating the campus of Rhema Bible College throughout the holiday season.
+Running from 5:30 to 11:30 pm, the seasonal display typically attracts more than 200,000 visitors from all over Oklahoma and Midwest.
+Check out 22-foot (7-m) Christmas Tree, surrounded by smaller illuminated trees.
 The colorful Rhema Park bridge is a perfect backdrop for a family picture.

 One of the largest in the Midwest, Chickasha Festival of Light features over 3.5 million lights.
-A stunning drive-through light display is located in Shannon Springs Park in Chickasha, featuring more than 100 light installations and scenes.
-A computer-animated light show synchronized with holiday music is definitely going to make an impression.
-You can't miss the large 172-ft Christmas tree visible for miles around the town.
+A stunning drive-through light display is located in Shannon Springs Park in Chickasha, with more than one hundred light installations and scenes.
+A computer-animated light show synchronized to holiday music is definitely going to make an impression.
+Don't miss the large 172-foot (52-m) Christmas tree visible for miles around town.
 The park also has a Ferris wheel, a live nativity scene, many food trucks, a holiday gift shop, a carriage, and even camel rides.
-Santa residence is open for kids.
+The Santa residence is open to kids.

 Crystal Beach Park in Woodward attracts families from all over Oklahoma when it sparkles with over two million Christmas lights and displays.
 Crystal Christmas is one of the main annual events in Woodward.
-It opens with a large celebration, fireworks, carol singing, concessions and a countdown.
-On Thursdays and Fridays, Chrystal Beach Park features family nights with plenty of kid-oriented activities like lighted train rides, Christmas characters, live nativity scenes and, of course, Santa Claus.
+It opens with a large celebration—fireworks, caroling, concessions, and a countdown.
+On Thursdays and Fridays, Chrystal Beach Park features family nights with plenty of kid-oriented activities like lighted train rides, Christmas characters, live nativity scenes, and, of course, Santa Claus.